Declaration of independence of the Democratic Republic of Vietnam: History

 On August 30, 1945, Hồ Chí Minh invited several people to contribute their ideas toward his Declaration of Independence, including a number of American OSS officers.
 OSS officers met repeatedly with him and other Viet Minh officers during late August, and Patti claimed to have listened to Ho read to him a draft of the Declaration, which he believed sounded very similar to the United States Declaration of Independence.

-On 2 September 1945, communist Hồ Chí Minh read the Declaration during a public meeting in front of thousands of people at what is now Ba Đình Square, he announced the birth of the Democratic Republic of Vietnam (DRV) as an independent republic.
-The signatories of the declaration were Hồ Chí Minh (president), Trần Huy Liệu, Võ Nguyên Giáp, Chu Văn Tấn, Dương Đức Hiền, Nguyễn Văn Tố, Nguyễn Mạnh Hà, Cù Huy Cận, Phạm Ngọc Thạch, Nguyễn Văn Xuân, Vũ Trọng Khánh, Phạm Văn Đồng, Đào Trọng Kim, Vũ Đình Hòe, and Lê Văn Hiến.
+The signatories of the declaration were Ho Chi Minh (president), Trần Huy Liệu, Võ Nguyên Giáp, Chu Văn Tấn, Dương Đức Hiền, Nguyễn Văn Tố, Nguyễn Mạnh Hà, Cù Huy Cận, Phạm Ngọc Thạch, Nguyễn Văn Xuân, Vũ Trọng Khánh, Phạm Văn Đồng, Đào Trọng Kim, Vũ Đình Hòe, and Lê Văn Hiến.

+On 2 September 1945, Ho Chi Minh read the Declaration of Independence during a public meeting in front of thousands of people at what is now Ba Đình Square.
+He announced the birth of the Democratic Republic of Vietnam (DRV) as an independent republic.
+After reading the declaration, Ho Chi Minh stood up, grabbed the jade-encrusted silver "Sword of the State", and walked over to the microphone.
+He pulled the blade out of its sheath, raised it as high as he could reach, and loudly declared: "This sword is meant to behead traitors."

+According to historian Pierre Asselin, the references to the United States Declaration of Independence and the French Declaration of the Rights of Man and of the Citizen were a strategic move to win Allied support, including OSS representatives present.
+They were intended to conceal Hồ's ties to international communism while suggesting that the new Vietnamese government intended to maintain connections with the United States, France, and other Western countries, although in reality he had no such intention and sought an alliance with the Soviet Union.
 Under the 1946 Ho–Sainteny Agreement, France recognized the DRV as a free state within the French Union, but not as a fully independent or unified nation.
-The First Indochina War broke out in December 1946 between France and the DRV, leading to the establishment of the anti-communist associated State of Vietnam on July 2, 1949.
+The First Indochina War broke out in December 1946 between France and the DRV.
+The anti-communist State of Vietnam was established by Vietnamese nationalists and the French in June 1949.

+Contents of the declaration

+A copy of the declaration of independence of the Democratic Republic of Vietnam.

+The manifesto consists of three parts: